Maryland Air National Guard divests first A-10

 |Downloads:

-This work, Maryland Air National Guard divests first A-10, by MSgt Christopher Schepers, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Maryland Air National Guard divests first A-10, by Maj.
+Benjamin Hughes, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.